RihuanHuang/main/_pages/research.md

 * "A Behavioral Study of Managing Responsible Practice in Multi-tier Supply Chains." with Li Chen and Andrew
   M. Davis.
 In progress.
 * "The Role of Equity-driven Design in Product Innovation." with Wee Kiat Lee and Xiaoyue Yan.
 In progress.
-* "Performance Transparency in and between Teams." with Xiaoshuai Fan and Changlin Liu.
+* "Performance Transparency in Teams." with Xiaoshuai Fan and Changlin Liu.
 In progress.